llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 end do
 ```

-Similary for the following loop nest, even though the intervening statement `x = 41`
+Similarly, for the following loop nest, even though the intervening statement `x = 41`
-does not have any memory effects that would affect parallization, this nest is
+does not have any memory effects that would affect parallelization, this nest is
-not parallized as well (only the outer loop is).
+not parallelized as well (only the outer loop is).

 ```fortran
 do concurrent(i=1:n)